Not sure what you need to know about robotic palletizing?

 You might be tempted to hard-code each point in the program manually.
 After all, this is the traditional way to create a robot program.
 However, this would be a mistake.
 It would make your code hard to update and reduce the benefit of using robotic palletizing at all.

 Ideally, you want to use a robot programming software that can cycle through the various palletizing locations automatically.
-You can simply tell the software the dimensions and the properties of the palletizing pattern (e.g. length, width, repetition properties) and it automatically calculates the exact robot locations.
+You can simply tell the software the dimensions and the properties of the palletizing pattern (e.g. length, width, repetition properties).
+It then automatically calculates the exact robot locations.

 With RoboDK, palletizing is now easier than ever, no matter which robot you are using.
 This is made possible thanks to our new palletizing plugin, which is available with the latest version.

 This new feature is accessible through the Palletizing Panel.
 It allows you to set the basic properties of the palletizing pattern (approach height, X and Y repeat, etc).
-It also accepts more complex properties such as alternating orientation between layers, a feature that is often required to ensure the stability of palletized products.
+Moreover, it also accepts more complex properties such as alternating orientation between layers.
+This feature is often required to ensure the stability of palletized products.